-I’m not going to lie, the idea of audiobooks has never really appealed to me.
+I’m not going to lie, the idea of audiobooks had never really appealed to me.
 What was the point?
 They couldn’t possibly give me the same satisfaction as reading a physical book, holding it in my hands, turning the pages, losing myself in the story.
 Then one day I received an email, a free thirty-day trial on Audible.
 I can never resist a freebie, so I gave it a go.
 The first book I downloaded was a disaster.
 It bored me.
 I couldn’t concentrate.
-I didn’t like the story.
+I wasn’t enjoying the story.
 I hated the experience, even though everyone was raving about the novel, even though it was going to be made into a film!
-My dream.
 Every author’s dream.
 But I simply couldn’t get into it.
 I kept drifting off, thinking about other things, then losing the gist of the story when I eventually fell back into the loop.
 No, I said to my husband, it’s not for me.
 However, a few days later I decided to give it another try because you can exchange a book and pick another, and low and behold, I loved it!

-So, yes, I’m now an audiobook fan.
+So, I’m now an audiobook fan.
 Admittedly, I don’t enjoy them as much as reading but I like them and they do have their place.
 So, why the initial hatred?
 It was a combination of several things really.
 And now that I know my preferences I tend to choose wisely.
 The narrator is important.
 If I don’t like the voice, I can’t listen, even if the book is a bestseller, even if I love the author’s work.
 And, as with reading, the story and the voice of the author has to grab me from the onset, perhaps even more so with audiobooks, because you need to concentrate that little bit more and can easily be distracted.

 If you fancy having a go, Audible run a 30 day free trial offer and, listen to this (no pun), you get to keep the book you download during the trial period regardless of whether you keep your subscription or not.
 After 30 days you will have to pay the full price of £7.99 per month.
-I do enjoy being a member of Audible and they do give you some quite good offers at regular intervals, including some great free podcasts.
+I do enjoy being a member of Audible and they do have good offers at regular intervals, including some great free podcasts.
 I’ve listened to Derren Brown’s Boot Camp and Real Crime, so far.